 In most cities, there is a limited supply of rental apartments, homes and suites.
-This renter resource centre is designed to help you find the right home.
+This renter resource centre is designed to help you find the right home and better understand renters insurance.
 Below are a number of articles that range from conducting your initial search to negotiating a lease.
 If you have a specific question that you would like us to answer, please email us.

 Are you looking for a new home to rent?
 Learn how to use regular tools to search for a home or apartment to rent and some often overlooked search methods.
 Also learn what questions to ask when viewing the rental.